-'Load five rounds for the Forced Application'
+- 'Load five rounds for the Forced Application'.
 'For this match you will have five 20 second exposures.
 Fire one shot at each exposure.
-Each shot will be spotted'.
-'Action'

-Anybody not ready?'
+Each shot will be spotted'. - 2.
+'Action'. - 3.
+Anybody not ready?' - 4.
+'Watch and Shoot Watch and Shoot' [transmit to butts].

-- Target is to be raised for exposure, lowered, spotted and raised for next exposure. - When target next lowered, spot new shot hole and chalk out old hole then raise target [on order] for next exposure. - Continue this procedure until all shots fired. - As the shots are individually spotted any protest must be brought to the Range Officer's notice immediately not at the end of the practice, as at the end of the practice the firer will have seen all shot holes spotted. - To Butts: 'Send scores when Ready' - When targets shown with all spotting discs and scores advised to firers: "Are there any challenges?" - If there is a challenge advise target number to butts and order patch out of other targets. - When challenge dealt with order patch out of that target.
+Target is to be raised for exposure, lowered, spotted and raised for next exposure.
+When target next lowered, spot new shot hole and chalk out old hole then raise target [on order] for next exposure.

+Continue this procedure until all shots fired.

+As the shots are individually spotted any protest must be brought to the Range Officer's notice immediately not at the end of the practice, as at the end of the practice the firer will have seen all shot holes spotted.

+To Butts: 'Send scores when Ready".

+When targets shown with all spotting discs and scores advised to firers: "Are there any challenges?"

+If there is a challenge advise target number to butts and order patch out of other targets.

+When challenge dealt with order patch out of that target.